10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 Unhealthy diet Increases blood sugar levels National Institutes of Health 2022

-An effective daily meal schedule, which is properly balanced, may allow keeping the level of sugar constant and maintaining good health.
+An effective daily meal plan, which is properly balanced, may allow you to keep the level of blood sugar constant and maintaining of a good health.

 Why Early Detection Matters